This document outlines the compatibility between different versions of Mender components, such as the client and server.

 The Mender Artifact format is managed by the Mender Artifacts Library, which is included in the Mender client and server (for reading Artifacts) as well as in a standalone utility

-mender-artifacts (for writing Artifacts).
+mender-artifact (for writing Artifacts).

 |Artifact v1||Artifact v2||Artifact v3|